Skip to content

 Bordeaux

-It is a beautiful square built in the 18th century, where there are historical and classical buildings surrounding it and it is on the left bank of the Garonne.
-In the middle of the square, there is the Fountain of the Three Grace, there are two buildings surrounding it which are the Stock Exchange Palace and National Customs Museum.
+It is a beautiful square built in the 18th century, surrounded by historical and classical buildings.
+It is on the left bank of the Garonne.
+The Fountain of the Three Graces is in the middle of the square.
+Two buildings surround it: the Stock Exchange Palace and the National Customs Museum.

-Also, there is the Water Mirror which is a decorated pool that reflects the place de la Bourse building facades.
-It is considered a UNESCO World Heritage Site, but don’t forget while you are there to take wonderful pictures in the square.
+Also, there is the Water Mirror, a decorated pool that reflects the facades of the Place de la Bourse buildings.
+It is considered a UNESCO World Heritage Site, but don’t forget to take wonderful pictures in the square while you are there.

 5. Aquitaine Museum in Bordeaux

 Aquitaine Museum is one of the largest museums outside of Paris.
-It shows you the history of Bordeaux from the prehistoric era till modern times and it has many pieces of antiquities like Laussel Venus which is an artifact from 25,000 BC, a statue of Hercules from the 3rd century and gold coins from the 2nd century.
+It shows the history of Bordeaux from the prehistoric era to modern times.
+It has many antiquities, like Laussel Venus, an artefact from 25,000 BC, a statue of Hercules from the 3rd century, and gold coins from the 2nd century.

-Also among its collections, is the figure of a Knight of Curton from the 13th century and the Montaigne’s tomb from the 16th century.
-In front of the museum, there was the monument of Montaigne, which visitors used to touch the statue’s foot to absorb the wisdom of the illustrious man.
+Also among its collections are the figure of a Knight of Curton from the 13th century and Montaigne’s tomb from the 16th century.
+In front of the museum was Montaigne’s monument, which visitors used to touch the statue’s foot to absorb the wisdom of the illustrious man.

 6. The Grand Theatre of Bordeaux